 The weather observation deck, adjacent to the weather center and meteorology classrooms, offers an unobstructed view of the southern and western horizon.
 From the observation deck and the windows in the Weather Center, it is possible to observe all 360 degrees of the sky from the second floor of Kallay-Christopher Hall.
 The Radiosonde Launcher is also located on the weather observation deck.

 An automated radiosonde launcher automatically inflates weather balloons and launches instrument packages from the weather observation deck.
-The launcher can be controlled by students from the Valparaiso University Weather Center.

 A Dodge Ram crew cab pickup, used during summer storm chases, is outfitted with a variety of instrumentation during field studies.